 The call for papers is now open, selected presentations will be eligible for the $1000 Walt Lipke Award.
 For more information see: https://www.pgcsymposium.org.au/

 #EVA25 - Raising the Standard of Project for 25 Years

-Sweet music!
-Celebrate 25 years of the UKs leading EVM conference and Beethoven’s 250th anniversary.
+Celebrate 25 years of the UKs leading EVM conference on-line and virtually.